From the mass gap in O(N) to the non-Borel-summability in O(3) and O(4) sigma-models: Appendix: Analytical properties of

 {\bf Acknowledgments}

-The author thanks to B. Basso, G. Korchemsky, I.Kostov and D.Serban for many useful discussions.
+The author thanks to B. Basso, F. David, G. Korchemsky, I.Kostov, D.Serban, and J. Zinn-Justin for many useful discussions.
 The author is grateful to B.Basso and G.Korchemsky for providing a comprehensive introduction into the subject.
 This work has been supported by the European Union through ENRAGE network (contract MRTN-CT-2004-005616).